Stephen Hasner | Car Accidents | July 26, 2018

 If a crash resulted in the death of a passenger, the surviving family members may have the right to file a claim for wrongful death against the dangerous driver under Georgia law.
 In the above case, if there is evidence the driver was drunk, negligent, or crashed the car recklessly or intentionally, the family of the passenger may want to pursue a wrongful death claim against the estate of the driver.
 A wrongful death claim can seek damages for lost care and companionship, lost financial support, and more.

 If a driver crashed a car and you suffered injuries as a passenger, you should not hesitate to contact a skilled car accident lawyer.
 Knowing your rights and deciding whether to take legal action in this type of situation can be difficult, and you should review all of your options with an attorney before deciding what is in your best interests.
-At Hasner Law, our attorneys represent clients in complex cases in and around the Savannah area.
-Call today at (912) 234-2334 or contact us online to schedule your free case evaluation.
+At Hasner Law PC, our attorneys represent clients in complex cases in and around the Savannah area.